 In-home Health Aid

 Wonderful developments in veterinary medicine have made it possible to keep our pets in our lives for longer and provide them with treatment options for the management of acute and chronic medical conditions at home.
-But for many pets and pet parents, these tasks can be tough to accomplish on their own and having the extra experienced hand can make all the difference for your pet’s immediate and long-term health.
-Eden Pet Care is here to help with that.
+But for many pets and pet parents, these tasks can be tough to accomplish alone and having the extra experienced hand can make all the difference for your pet’s immediate and long-term health.

-I am committed to working within the scope of standard veterinary medicine based on my experience in the field, my continuing education from reputable veterinary sources, and (most importantly) your veterinarian’s recommendations and instructions.
+Caregivers with clinical veterinary assistant/technician experience will be assigned to pets requiring home health and hygiene care.
+Through our support, we are committed to working within the scope of standard veterinary medicine based on our combined experience in the field, our continuing education from reputable veterinary sources, and (most importantly) your veterinarian’s directives and instructions.

-I can also provide a written report and photo updates to your veterinarian.
+We can also provide a written report and photo update to your veterinarian, upon request.

 $25 - $75